CUD2V/pccc/README.md

 The PCCC package uses the R library [testthat](http://testthat.r-lib.org) for unit tests.
 All tests are automatically run upon running the "devtools::install_github" command shown below.

-Some additional tests on large datasets were developed by Peter DeWitte and are avaialble at https://github.com/dewittpe/pccc-testing.
+Some additional tests on large datasets were developed by Peter DeWitt and are available at https://github.com/dewittpe/pccc-testing.
 As 2 of the 3 require special license agreements for data access, they are not included with this repository.

 ## Installation
 This package is currently only on github.
 Adding to The Comprehensive R Archive